MikeLeeDeveloper/SampleCode/Python/ConvertFiles/ReadMe.txt

 		values
 		table

-	Pandas library (data manipulation) will no longer support xlwt library in future updates.
+	Pandas library (data manipulation) will no longer support the xlwt library (writing XLS) in future updates.
 At the time of this program's creation, the library is still supported but the feature has been commented out.
 	To enable feature:
 		1. In InstallResources.bat under Resources directory, uncomment line 22
 			%USERPROFILE%/AppData/Local/Programs/Python/Python310/Scripts/pip.exe install xlwt
 		2. In ConvertFile.py, comment out line 36